Rona (store): Rona Dream Home

-Rona Dream Home hosted by Caroline Redekopp was a Canadian reality television series, which debuted in 2004 on Global.
+Rona Dream Home is a Canadian reality television series based on New Zealand series Mitre 10 Dream Home, which debuted in 2004 on Global and was hosted by Caroline Redekopp.

-The shows follow two families have ten weeks to turn a house into a dream home.
+The shows follow two families who have ten weeks to turn a house into a dream home.
 The winner, chosen by viewers, is awarded the home they built.

-The show lasted two seasons.
-Season 1 ran from March to May in 2004 and season 2 ran from April to June in 2005.
-Season 1 had 10 episodes and season 2 had 9.
+The show lasted for two seasons, with the first season airing March to May 2004 and the second season from April to June 2005.
+Season 1 had ten episodes whilst season 2 had nine.

 Ma Maison Rona

-Ma Maison Rona was a French Canadian reality television series, which debuted in 2004 on French language channel TVA.
+Ma Maison Rona is a French Canadian reality television series based on New Zealand series Mitre 10 Dream Home, which debuted in 2004 on French language channel TVA.
 The show was the French counterpart to Rona Dream Home.

 The show has two families compete to build the best house for $100,000 over the course of 10 weeks.
 Each week, the family complete one room and impress the viewers of the show, who have the final vote.
 Each team is assigned a contractor, designer, and foreman, with input from family members allowed.
 The winning family keeps the house they made plus an additional $400,000 while the losing family wins a $25,000 down payment on a home.

 The show was produced by Zone 3 and lasted until 2009, with a total of 7 seasons.

 My Rona Home

-My Rona Home was a Canadian reality television series, which debuted in October 2009 on Citytv.
+My Rona Home is a Canadian reality television series, which debuted in October 2009 on Citytv.

 Hosted by Elissa Lansdell and sponsored by Rona and The Brick furniture chain, the series pits two Alberta families against each other in a competition to design and build a dream home.
 At the end of the ten-week contest, the winning family is awarded the home they built.
 The series was based on the previous TV shows RONA Dream Home and Ma maison RONA.

 Season 2 of the show first aired in April 2011.
 Season 2 was the last season.